 In 2003 a dynamic and dedicated group of volunteers ran for office and were elected as a unified board.
 The same year the organization changed its name to Pet Allies, Inc. and began an aggressive spay and neuter program.
 Grants were obtained, and a thrift store, the Barkin’ Basement Thrift Store, opened and began bringing in regular year-round income.
 The organization saved around 150 animals a year, but spayed and neutered close to 1,000 each year.

 The passion for spay/neuter as the way to prevent needless deaths of animals at local shelters that were over-whelmed with incoming pets, was a driving force, and in 2007 Pet Allies moved its thrift store to 4050 S. White Mountain Road.
 After another year, the tenant in the clinic building relocated and the clinic building was remodeled, with the help of a generous grant, and the clinic began operating.
-Costs to spay/neuter pets were greatly reduced by managing services at its own clinic rather than payment for outside services for spay/neuter and medical needs for foster pets.
+Costs to spay/neuter the shelter pets were greatly reduced by managing services at its own clinic rather than payment for outside services for spay/neuter.
+The Pet Allies Spay/Neuter clinic, now located at 1321 N 16th Street in Show Low, offers affordable spay/neuter services not only for residents of the City of Show Low, but for residents of all neighboring communities.
+The Spay/Neuter clinic currently spays and neuters approximately 2,500 dogs and cats a year.

 Volunteers are key to Pet Allies’ ability to offer the many services and programs to the community.
 Although the thrift store closed in 2020 & there was no longer a need for volunteers to staff the store, the shelter and clinic are always in need of volunteers.
 Many times volunteers are also needed at community events.